andrey429/riskmanager/README.md

 riskmanager
 ===========

-**riskmanager** was an application I created as my graduation work from university.
+**riskmanager** is an application I wrote for my graduation work from university.
 Purpose of the project was to develop a solution,that would be capable of performing some common tasks of information security management tasks as per Standart of Bank of Russia: STO BR IBBS.